BNNorman/Thermal-Camera/README.md

 ## Touch screen

-I used a Waveshare 5" CSI touch screen (Try Pimoroni or PiHut)- this seems to self configure on Buster but not on Bullseye - you may need to add some entries to /boot/config.txt
+I used a Waveshare 5" CSI touch screen (Try Pimoroni or PiHut)- this seems to self configure on Buster but not on Bullseye - you may need to add some entries to /boot/config.txt as follows:-

 ```
 # Enable DRM VC4 V3D driver